foxbot/DiscordBotBase/README.md

 allowing you to have feedback conveyed as soon as its submitted instead of relying on querying the bot), intelligent recognition of which server feedback is for (in case a user is in multiple servers using the bot), and other QOL enhancements.

+Usage:

+GiveFeedback "<Your Feedback Here>" - Works only in DM's to the bot (FeedbackLoop will helpfully tell you to DM him if you try to give feedback in a server and delete your message to preserve your anonymity).
+Make sure you wrap your feedback in quotes - GiveFeedback "I sure wish this documentation was prettier".
+Feedback loop will confirm your submission and give you your feedback ID.

+GetFeedback <ID> - Give FeedbackLoop a feedback ID and he will return the feedback message stored for you.
+EZ

+ReplyToFeedback <ID> "<Feedback Response>" - The cool part.
+Give the bot an ID and a message responding to that feedback and he will send a DM to the orignal submitter with that response.
+At no point in this process is the original submitter's ID exposed - allowing server owners/officers/DM's/whoever to address feedback without compromising anonymity.

+GetAllOpenFeedback - Gets all the open feedback.
+Boring obligatory index option.

 Forked from foxbot/DiscordBotBase - https://github.com/foxbot/DiscordBotBase